AlexandrosSak/Kubernetes-Cluster/README.md

 3 VMs with a compatible OS
-Regarding hardware resources, controller nodes need at least 1.5 GB RAM, worker nodes 1GB of RAM SSH access to these serversPrerequisites
+Regarding hardware resources, controller nodes need at least 1.5 GB RAM, worker nodes 1GB of RAM SSH access to these servers

 Part I - Creation of VMs and Network